rapid7/memorandom/README.md

 Memorandom
 ==

-Memorandom provides a command-line utility and class library from extracting secrets from binary files.
+Memorandom provides a command-line utility and class library for extracting secrets from binary files.
 Common use cases include extracting encryption keys from memory dumps and identifying sensitive data stored in block devices.

 Installation